mhalverstadt/mhalverstadt/README.md

 ![Banner1](https://user-images.githubusercontent.com/102763323/186513671-ae158591-1629-4c0b-9e73-39fdcb35579e.jpg)

 I'm a Denver-based software engineer, focused on full-stack web development.
-If I'm not at my computer you can find me in the woods hiking, foraging, and camping.
+In my past life I was a classically trained chef.
+If I'm not at my computer or in the kitchen you can find me in the woods hiking, foraging for mushrooms, and camping.
+One of my proudest accomplishments has been hiking the 2660 mile Pacific Crest Trail.
 I'm looking for my next full-time role, and accepting new freelance clients in the meantime.

 <h3 align="left">Connect with me:</h3>
 <p align="left">